 Transfer and Study Away/Study Abroad

 Similarly, no credit will be transferred from other institutions, including study abroad or study away courses.
-However, such courses may be used to satisfy breadth requirements or prequisites, and students may take summer study abroad courses offered by William and Mary, provided those courses are not in the student's major.
+However, such courses may be used to satisfy breadth requirements or prequisites, and students may take summer study abroad courses offered by William and Mary.

 Minors and Double Majors